 Lemma #1 Given two planes A and B, intersecting in the line L, the result of reflecting first through A and then through B is the same as rotating about L in the direction A to B, through twice the dihedral angle between them.

-In other words, given two intersecting planes, if we first reflect objects in space “through” one plane and then the other, the resulting position of the objects will be the same as if they had been rotated about the line common to the planes, the angle of rotation being exactly twice the dihedral angle between them in the direction from the plane used first to the one used second.
+In other words, given two intersecting planes, if we first reflect an object in space “through” one plane and then the other, the resulting position of the object will be the same as if it had been rotated about the line common to the two planes, the angle of rotation being exactly twice the dihedral angle between the planes in the direction from the plane used first to the one used second.

 This lemma, though about solid geometry, in essence is about plane geometry.
 Given an arbitrary point to be moved by the rotation, view the two reflecting planes end on, or what amounts to the same thing, consider the plane slice perpendicular to their intersection and through the given point.
 In that slice we have two intersecting lines – the angle between them is the dihedral angle – and the arbitrary point.
 The lemma says that reflecting that point through one line and then the other in effect rotates the point by twice the angle between the lines.